Chewy Cookie Butter Snickerdoodles

-- all natural pure cane sugar (may substitute regular white sugar)
+- Sugar: I use all-natural pure cane sugar (may substitute regular white sugar)

-- whole wheat flour (light whole wheat works best or try whole wheat pastry flour)
+- Flour: My old-fashioned recipe uses both whole wheat flour (light whole wheat works best, or try whole wheat pastry flour) and unbleached, all-purpose flour.

 I am all about the “chewy” and “soft” in my cookies!
 Like my best chewy chocolate chip cookies or these amazing Brownie Sandwich Cookies.